 Credit: Maggie Nichols

-How to Choose the Right Sunglasses
+How to Pick the Best Sunglasses for You

 Before even considering the style or intended activities you have in mind for rocking your new shades, it's helpful to go over the many materials and features manufacturers put into their products.
-Understanding each attribute's benefits and best use will help you determine if a pair of glasses is right for you.
+Understanding each attribute's benefits and best use will help determine if a pair of glasses is right for you.

 Think about what kinds of activities you want to do while wearing your sunglasses, and let our reviews help you narrow down which pair is right for your lifestyle.